-The Romance Studies major provides students with the proficiency in two Romance languages (among French, Italian, and Spanish) to live, study, and work successfully in the corresponding French-, Italian-, and/or Spanish-speaking environments.
+The Romance studies major provides students with the proficiency in two Romance languages (among French, Italian, and Spanish) to live, study, and work successfully in the corresponding French-, Italian-, and/or Spanish-speaking environments.
 They learn about their literatures and other cultural forms such as film and, through them, about their modes of thought, expression, and creative achievement.
-As a result, they improve their ability to communicate in French, Italian, and/or Spanish as well as their native language, become more adept at understanding other points of view, and learn to draw on a wide range of sources to stimulate their own creative and critical capacities.
+As a result, they improve their ability to communicate in French, Italian, and/or Spanish as well as their native language; become more adept at understanding other points of view; and learn to draw on a wide range of sources to stimulate their own creative and critical capacities.
 Students are encouraged to bring the resources of their two Romance cultures to bear together on problems that interest them, providing a depth of perspective unavailable in English only or a single foreign language.
-Finally, students explore the enormous cultural diversity of the French-, Italian, and/or Spanish-speaking worlds through a flexible, interdisciplinary program (often including study abroad), which can serve as the basis for future work or further academic or professional studies.
+Finally, students explore the enormous cultural diversity of the French-, Italian-, and/or Spanish-speaking worlds through a flexible interdisciplinary program (often including study abroad) that can serve as the basis for future work or further academic or professional studies.

 - Determination of a major (five courses in your primary language) and minor (four courses in your secondary language) focus.